kbaistrocchi/inhabitent/README.md

 After building and styling most of the main pages I realized I was re-writing a lot of the same code.
 In the future I need to take a closer look at the overall site and plan my styling a little better in order to reduce the amount of code written.

 Future Developments:
-a.
-Add an alt text field to the Category Card Image loader.
+- Add an alt text field to the Category Card Image loader.
-b.
-Add break points to make the site more responsive.
+- Add break points to make the site more responsive.
-c.
-Find a way to load the Category Card widget into a post without a sidebar.
+- Find a way to load the Category Card widget into a post without a sidebar.
-d.
-Refactor CSS to be more reusable throughout the theme.
+- Refactor CSS to be more reusable throughout the theme.
+- Use jQuery to load different headers (currently the different headers are controlled with CSS)